Using Stacks

 Full Workflow Example

-# 1. Create a stack definition from a TOML or JSON file
+# 1. Create a stack template from a TOML or JSON file

 knot stack create-def lamp.toml